 Her fourth book of literary criticism, Defensive Measures: The Poetry of Niedecker, Bishop, Glück, and Carson, explores how poets claim and express distinctive styles and sensibilities.
 Her other books of literary scholarship are The Muse of Abandonment: Origin, Identity, Mastery in Five American Poets; Obsession and Release: Rereading the Poetry of Louise Bogan; and Jean Garrigue: A Poetics of Plenitude.

 Her first collection of stories, The Tao of Humiliation, received starred reviews from Kirkus Reviews and Library Journal as well as highly favorable reviews from The New York Times, Publishers Weekly, and Booklist.
-Kirkus selected the collection for their listing of “The Best Books of 2014,” one of eleven books in the subcategory of short stories that included collections by a slate of international authors, among them Alice Munro, Paul Theroux, Tove Jansson, and Hilary Mantel.
+Kirkus selected the collection for their listing of “The Best Books of 2014,” one of eleven books in the subcategory of short stories that included collections by a slate of international authors, among them Paul Theroux, Tove Jansson, and Hilary Mantel.
 Her second collection, Visitations, was also a recipient of the

 Kirkus Star and listed in “Best of the Indies 2017.”